blukatdevelopment/UnchainedWorldsOld/basic_edition/player_handbook.md

 ## Additional stats

 ### Hit points
 Hit points represent your physical well-being, reducing when you take damage.
 When your hit points fall to 0, you are dead.
-When you roll your hit points , you may add your constitution modifier for each die rolled.
+When you roll your hit points, you may add your constitution modifier for each die rolled.

 ### Armor class
 When an attack is made, it must meet or exceed the target's armor class(AC) to hit.
 See the armor section to determine your AC.

 ### Carry weight
 Carry weight decides how many pounds of stuff you can carry and wear on your person.
 Your carry weight is equal to 7 times your strength score.
 If your strength score is 10, for instance, you can carry 70 lbs on you.

 # Combat
 ## Initiative
 Each combatant rolls a 1d20 and adds their dexterity modifier to the roll.
 Turn order reflects the roll.
 On a tie, the combatant with the highest dexterity goes first.
 When a tie remains after comparing dexterity, combatants each roll a 1d20 and the highest goes first.

 ## On your turn
 On each turn, you receive the following: